jhayer/bacterial_genomics_training/docs/assembly_sr.md

 ## to see only your jobs, select the user
 squeue -u your_login
 ```
+Be careful and put the correct name in "your_login".

 The result of the assembly is in the directory `K2_spades_assembly` under the name `scaffolds.fasta`
 First, have a look of the SPAdes output directory.